 Course structure and content

-Candidates would normally follow the two modules in either the Social Sciences and Humanities or the Physical Sciences.
-However, it is possible to take alternative combinations with the permission of the MPhil Course Director if a student's research topic has strong interdisciplinary elements.
+From 2024, the degree course has a core interdisciplinary element giving students a broad grounding in current research issues concerning polar regions.
+After this, students will normally specialise and follow either the Social Sciences and Humanities strand or the Natural Sciences strand although it may be possible to take components from each with the permission of the MPhil Course Director if a student's research topic has strong interdisciplinary elements.

 In addition, the course provides additional training on making effective use of electronic resources for polar research, accessing archival and other material, and presentation skills.